Advertisement

 Contraindications

-Known hypersensitivity to local anaesthetics of the amide type, or other components of the jelly.
-Hypersensitivity to methyl and/or propyl parahydroxybensoate (methyl-/propyl paraben), or to their metabolite para amino benzoic acid (PABA).
+Hypersensitivity to methyl and/or propyl parahydroxybenzoate (methyl/propyl paraben), or to their metabolite para amino benzoic acid (PABA).
 Formulations of lidocaine containing parabens should be avoided in patients allergic to ester local anaesthetics or their metabolite PABA.

 Special Precautions

-Excessive doses of lidocaine or short intervals between doses, can result in high plasma levels and serious adverse effects.
+Excessive doses of lidocaine products or short intervals between doses, can result in high plasma levels and serious adverse effects.
 Patients should be instructed to adhere strictly to the recommended dosage (the management of serious adverse reactions may require the use of resuscitative equipment, oxygen and other resuscitative drugs).
 (See Overdosage.)

 Absorption from wound surfaces and mucous membranes is relatively high and especially high in the bronchial tree.
 The absorption of lidocaine jelly from the nasopharynx is variable but usually lower than with other lidocaine products.
-Following instillation in the urethra and bladder, adsorption is low.
+Following instillation in urethra and bladder, adsorption is low.
 Lidocaine jelly should be used with caution in patients with traumatized mucosa and/or sepsis in the region of the proposed application.

-The oropharyngeal use of topical anaesthetic agents may interfere with swallowing and thus, enhance the danger of aspiration.
+The oropharyngeal use of topical anaesthetic agents may interfere with swallowing and thus enhance the danger of aspiration.
 Numbness of the tongue or buccal mucosa may increase the danger of biting trauma.

 When used for endotracheal tube lubrication, care should be taken to avoid introduction of the jelly into the lumen of the tube.
 The jelly may dry on the inner surface leaving a residue which tends to clump with flexion, narrowing the lumen.
 There have been rare reports in which this residue has caused the lumen to occlude.

-Xylocaine jelly 20 mg/mL is probably porphyrinogenic and should only be prescribed to patients with acute porphyria on strong or urgent indications.
+Xylocaine Jelly 20 mg/ml is probably porphyrinogenic and should only be prescribed to patients with acute porphyria on strong or urgent indications.
 Appropriate precautions should be taken for all porphyric patients.

 Use In Pregnancy & Lactation